someobserver/recurgence/README.md

 **Start anywhere that resonates**—recursive systems don't have beginnings or endings, just entry points.

-If you have any further questions about participatory reality, direct them **[here](/architects/wheeler/)**.
+If you have any further questions about participatory reality, please direct them **[here](/architects/wheeler/)**.

 ## The Recognition

 As you explore this material, pay close attention to your body.

-When new understanding suddenly clicks into place, it can trigger what researchers call [frisson](/explanations/f/frisson/)—goosebumps, tingling, or a shiver as your brain reinforces connections between previously unrelated patterns.
+When new understanding suddenly clicks into place, it can trigger what researchers call [frisson](/explanations/f/frisson/).
+That lands like goosebumps, tingling, or a shiver as your brain reinforces connections between previously unrelated patterns.
+If you're not expecting it, or unaware of its context, the sensations can be startling.

 **That felt sense is data.** Always listen to your body and take care of yourself first.
 You can pause anytime and return to this material later.